Lorem Ipsum dolor sit amet

 Guided tour of Perugia (Thursday, 8th July, from 6:00pm to 7h30pm)

 In addition to the technical program, the school also offers an engaging social program.
 This includes a welcome cocktail on Sunday, 6th of July, from 4:30pm to 7:30pm, at the Priori Secret Garden Bistrot, and a social dinner on Thursday, 8th of July, at Ristorante del Sole.
 Both Priori Secret Garden Bistrot and Ristorante del Sole are located in the city-centre of Perugia, and are easily reachable from both the school venue and accommodation.
-The registration fees also include a guided visit to Perugia, providing a unique opportunity to explore the city.
+The program also includes a guided visit to Perugia, providing a unique opportunity to explore the city.

 perugia.jpeg